0

 To vibrate the electrode, the researchers package the device, put it in water, and expose it to ultrasonic waves.
 As the zigzag electrode moves up and down, its peaks push and bend the nanowires, which generate electric current that the electrode collects simultaneously.
 "The wires can be compressed, can be vibrated left or right--it doesn't matter: all the current adds up in the same direction," Wang says.

-Charles Lieber, a chemistry professor at Harvard University.
+This is the first demonstration of a direct current output from nanowires that are driven by mechanical energy, says Charles Lieber, a chemistry professor at Harvard University.
 The new development is a "key step towards novel, cost-effective, adaptable, and mobile applications of nanogenerators in nanotechnology," he says.

 For real-world applications, the current generated by the nanogenerator would need to be higher and more stable.
 Wang's research group is working on improvements toward that goal.
 Right now, the nanowires are grown randomly, and the researchers estimate that anywhere between 250 and 1,000 nanowires contribute to the current.
 This is less than 1 percent of all the wires in the array, Wang says.
 An important next step is to grow a more regular array of nanowires that are uniform in size and height.
 Matching the nanowire pattern with the pattern on the electrode would utilize all the nanowires, increasing the current output and making it more stable, he says.